;

 Top payment methods

-There are three forms of electronic payments that shoppers in Mexico choose most often: payments made through OXXO, Mercado Pago, and PayPal….
+There are three forms of electronic payments that shoppers in Mexico choose most often: payments made through OXXO, SPEI, Mercado Pago, and PayPal….
 Each of these electronic or mobile payment methods varies slightly.
 And Vouchers like: Farmacias del Ahorro, Hamsa, 7 Eleven.

 Carnet